Our helpline is free to call and offers therapeutic advice following a bereavement.

 The line is open from Monday to Friday (except bank Holidays) between 9am and 5pm.
 Calls are free and confidential.

-Everyone and anyone who is supporting a grieving child calls the Freephone Helpline.
-We have calls from parents, grandparents, step-parents, carers, aunts, uncles, friends, teachers, health visitors, faith leaders, police officers, doctors and almost anyone else you can think of.
+Everyone and anyone who is supporting a grieving child can call the Freephone Helpline.
+We receive calls from parents, grandparents, step-parents, carers, aunts, uncles, friends, teachers, health visitors, faith leaders, police officers, doctors and almost anyone else you can think of.

-About 55% of our calls come from family members and about 45% from professionals seeking advice and guidance.
+About 55% of our calls come from family members and around 45% from professionals seeking advice and guidance.